opsone-ch/documentation/www/development/deployment.md

 # Deploy Applications

 To deploy your application to your DEV, STAGE, PROD environment, follow the following docs.
-If you like to "Go Live" with your STAGE environment - please continue [here](deployment.md#Go_Live).
+If you like to "Go Live" with your already running STAGE environment - please continue [here](deployment.md#Go_Live).

 Hint: we're happy to support you with an automatic deployment process.
 Feel free to contact us!